 I’ve always wanted to write like Dave Barry.
-But to do that honestly I’d have to be Dave Barry, and unless he’s secretly a sixty-ish, slightly crotchety, yet still-young-at-heart woman, that ain’t gonna happen.
+But to do that honestly I’d have to be Dave Barry, and unless he’s secretly a seventy-ish, slightly crotchety, yet still-young-at-heart woman, that ain’t gonna happen.
 So I must be content to continue with the kind of short essays I’ve always written which address whatever serious issue captures my fancy at the moment.
 Or more accurately, whatever gets my goat at the moment.
 (If I were Dave Barry I’d now insert a clever little aside like: “What if I don’t have a goat to be got?”
 And readers would howl with laughter.
 Alas it seems only Dave can pull that off, and I shall have to live with DB envy forevermore.)

 The best approximation of DB’s style I can muster is snarky, satirical, or ironic snidery that hopefully elicits at least a chuckle or smile.
 But better yet, a jolt of recognition, because ultimately my goal is not to amuse but to pull the wool off rather than over, uncloud, remind, illustrate, clarify, illuminate, awaken.
 To that end, my writing typically focuses on observations about culture, society, politics etc. and may at times seem esoteric, or even convoluted.
 (My father complained the stuff’s too complicated.
 This is a bit worrisome, because he was one of the kinds of folks I most want to reach!
 Not quite “Joe the plumber” but close enough.)